sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 node-based, and exhaustively considers node subsets up to some size.
 The second approach is edge-based, and uses smaller subgraph components to build graphs of the desired size.
-In preliminary experiments we found the edge-based approach to be slightly faster, so we focused the latter implementation on that approach.
+In preliminary experiments we found the edge-based approach to be slightly faster, so we used that approach for our evaluation.

-#### The Tricky Details
-TODO. @ Greg
+The edge-based subgraph stencil generation iteratively grows connected components.
+For each $k$-edge subgraph in the DFG, the algorithm considers adding every edge in the DFG, keeping the new $k+1$-edge subgraphs that are connected.
+It then finds which of these subgraphs are isomorphic to each other, and constructs a canonical stencil name for each isomorphic set.
+These $k+1$-edge subgraphs are used for the next iteration of the algorithm.

-#### Mutually Exclusive Matches
+#### Mutually exclusive matches

-To generate a _valid_ choice of subgraph stencils, we need more than simply an enumeration of all sub-graphs in a program and a way to match them: we also have to make sure the matches don't step on one another's toes—that is, we need to throw out matches until each instruction is only covered by at most a single component.
+To generate a _valid_ choice of subgraph stencils, we need more than simply an enumeration of all subgraphs in a program and a way to match them: we also have to make sure the matches don't step on one another's toes—that is, we need to throw out matches until each instruction is only covered by at most a single component.